Oksol79/MVP-Project-Wins-of-Help/data-analytics/README.md

 Exploratory data analysis (EDA) was also conducted using Python tools (Pandas, NumPy, Matplotlib, Seaborn), statistical significance testing was performed, and visualizations of the results were created.

-As part of the analytical part of the project, the structure of two dashboards (13) was developed, which were implemented in Tableau (14) and Power BI (15).
+As part of the analytical part of the project, the structure of two dashboards was developed, which were implemented in Tableau and Power BI.

 # Table of Contents
  - [Strategic approach and project planning](#strategic-approach-and-project-planning)